Mobility impaired customers who are eligible for the transit services listed below can pay for trips with their U-PASS.

-King County Metro Access
+ACCESS ID (for King County Metro only)

-Riders who book an inter-county paratransit transfer trip via their home agency pay only on their home agency bus, and thus only need to tell that agency that they have a U-PASS.
+Riders who book an inter-county paratransit transfer trip with their home agency pay only for their home agency shuttle, and therefore only need to tell that agency that they have a U-PASS.
 Riders who book a trip through a different transit agency are expected to pay full fare for that trip, and therefore should tell that agency that they have a U-PASS.

-For example, an Everett Paratransit customer booking an inter-county trip from Everett to Tacoma would notify Everett Paratransit that they have a U-PASS (per procedures established at Everett Paratransit).
-Everett Paratransit would schedule the round trip to and from Tacoma, and the rider would only pay full fare each time they board Everett Paratransit (the home agency) no matter how many shuttles they ride.
+For example: an Everett Para Transit customer booking an inter-county trip from Everett to Tacoma would notify Everett Para Transit that they have a U-PASS.
+Everett Para Transit would schedule the round trip, and the rider would only pay full fare each time they board Everett Para Transit (the home agency) no matter how many shuttles they ride.
 If the same customer calls King County Metro to book a trip from Seattle to another destination in King County, they would need to tell Metro that they have a U-PASS.